Zeirdo/BGFE/README.md

 # BGFE

-zA Deep Learning Model for ncRNA-Protein Interaction Predictions Based on Improved Sequence Information
+A Deep Learning Model for ncRNA-Protein Interaction Predictions Based on Improved Sequence Information